kdave/btrfs-progs/Documentation/ch-subvolume-intro.rst

 descendants of the toplevel one), or nested.

-What should be mentioned early is that a snapshotting is not recursive, so a subvolume or a snapshot is effectively a barrier.
+What should be mentioned early is that a snapshotting is not recursive, so a subvolume or a snapshot is effectively a barrier and no files in the nested appear in the snapshot.
+Instead there's a stub subvolume (also sometimes **empty subvolume** with the same name as original subvolume, with inode number 2).
 This can be used intentionally but could be confusing in case of nested layouts.

 Case study: system root layouts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^